Expatria-Technologies/Flexi-HAL/README.md

 ### Stepper Drivers
 <img src="/readme_images/Stepper_Pins.jpg" width="300">

 The stepper drivers are designed to be used with IDC connectors that are quick to assemble.
-Unfortuantely you will need to ensure that at the external driver the high and low signal pairs are connected correctly as there is no standard pinout on these drivers.
-The 8 pin conneciton allows you to run a high and low pair for every signal to ensure the best possible signal integrity.
+Unfortunately you will need to ensure that at the external driver the high and low signal pairs are connected correctly as there is no standard pinout on these drivers.
+The 8 pin connection allows you to run a high and low pair for every signal to ensure the best possible signal integrity.
 The Flexi-HAL uses high speed digital isolators and differential RS-422 style signal drivers for the motion signals.

 ### Analog Spindle Control